 Modern Slavery Statement — Flat Clearance Chelsea

-Team preparing for a flat clearance operation in Chelsea with safety checks Flat Clearance Chelsea is committed to preventing modern slavery and human trafficking across our operations and supply chains.
+A row of large industrial metal skip containers, primarily painted in blue with some showing signs of rust, dirt, and wear.
+The skips are positioned on a concrete surface, with their open tops and variously filled contents visible, indicating they are used for collecting and removing bulk waste materials.
+The image appears to be taken outdoors in an industrial or waste management area, with the skips lined up in close proximity along a driveway or yard space.
+There are some shadows cast by the skips, suggesting daylight, and the background includes additional waste materials or equipment partially visible behind the containers.
+The scene reflects a typical rubbish removal setup, associated with services like those offered by Flat Clearance Chelsea, based in the Chelsea area, which handles waste clearance and rubbish disposal in London.
+Flat Clearance Chelsea is committed to preventing modern slavery and human trafficking across our operations and supply chains.
 This statement outlines our approach for the Chelsea flat clearance and related services.
 We maintain a zero-tolerance policy toward any form of forced labour, bonded labour, or human trafficking.
 We expect the same high standards from our contractors and suppliers.
 Our Chelsea apartment clearance work will never compromise ethical labour standards.

 Scope and Commitments